Glossary of terms

 AL6 - AC Electric Locomotive type 6 - as designated when first built - later became class 86 - similarly for AL1, AL2, AL3, AL4 and AL5

 APT-E - Advanced Passenger Train - Experimental - the gas turbine powered 4-car version

-APT-P - Advanced Passenger Train - Prototype - the 25kV electrically-powered trains
+APT-P - Advanced Passenger Train - Prototype - the three 25kV electrically-powered trains

 ATP - Automatic Train Protection train control system